-Crowe Malaysia PLT (201906000005 & AF 1018) is a limited liability partnership ("LLP") registered in Malaysia.2 As a member firm of Crowe Global, a top 10 global accounting network, we are associated with over 200 member firms and business associates around the world.
-With the leverage of our international network in over 145 countries, we help our clients to reach their growth potential as well as extend their global reach.
+Crowe Malaysia PLT (201906000005 & AF 1018) is a limited liability partnership ("LLP") registered in Malaysia.
+As a member firm of Crowe Global, a top 10 global accounting network, we are associated with over 200 independent accounting and advisory firms.
+With the leverage of our international network in 145 countries, we help our clients to reach their growth potential as well as extend their global reach.

-The Firm provides a full range of assurance, tax, advisory and risk services.
+We are a fully integrated accounting firm, offering comprehensive services in audit, tax, corporate advisory, risk consulting and more.
 We have a strong and dynamic team of partners, principals and directors managing a portfolio of companies that includes mid to large private, publicly-listed and multinational companies across a wide range of industries.
-Some of those services are provided through the respective 15 offices by their network firms.3
+Some of those services are provided through the respective 14 offices by their network firms.
+We help clients make smart decisions today that create lasting value for tomorrow.

 Crowe Malaysia PLT is registered with Malaysia's Audit Oversight Board ("AOB") and the Public Company Accounting Oversight Board ("PCAOB") in the United States.

-Since 2006, we have been among the top three accounting firms involved in the highest number of initial public offerings ("IPOs").4
+Since 2006, we have been among the top 3 accounting firms involved in the highest number of initial public offerings ("IPOs").

-1 Source: International Accounting Bulletin Malaysia Survey 2020 and the relevant accounting firms' websites (based on total staff headcounts).
+Source: International Accounting Bulletin Malaysia Survey 2020 and the relevant accounting firms' websites (based on total staff headcounts).